aaronse/cybertruck/README.md

 ## Dimensions

-Couldn't find dimensions on the interwebs that were priced at a point I was willing to pay (e.g. $1k).
+Couldn't find dimensions on the interwebs that were priced at a point I was willing to pay (e.g. saw prices in $1k range for detailed scans).
 So...
-I burned cash and time buying and learning to use a scanner, littering the panels reflective marker dots...
+Decided to burn cash and time buying and learning to use a scanner, littering the panels reflective marker dots...
 Removing the DOTs will be a PITA.

 - $320 [3D scanner](https://www.amazon.com/dp/B0CNVQGVMM)
   - Came with ~400 dots